lqhuang/typed-settings/docs/getting-started.rst

 Typed Settings can integrate with click_ and automatically create command line options for your settings.
 When you run your app, settings will first be loaded from config files and environment variables.
-The loaded values then serve as defaults for the corresponding click options.
+The loaded values then serve as defaults for the corresponding Click options.

 Your CLI function receives all options as the single instance of your settings class: